-I know with a recipe coming from the Sporting Road, most of you reading this probably expect that with a name like Rattlesnake Chile, it’ll probably be disappointing to discover that there is no snake in this competition style chili recipe.
+I know with a recipe coming from the Sporting Road, most of you reading this would probably expect that with a name like Rattlesnake Chile, that there’s snake in this recipe.
 I have eaten rattlesnake, but I am here to tell you it isn’t worth the time to give you a recipe for it, as it is awful, cooked many different ways.
 Stick to this chile, which is kicked up with plenty of spices.
 It’s the best of the Tex-Mex-Southwest style chiles that we have ever had and we have entered it in several chili- cook-offs where it places very well.
 In New Mexico, all recipes for chilis are written as chiles, but in Texas the reverse is true, so we use both ways of spelling it.

 Visit Adobe Milling Company’s website to buy Dove Creek–grown Anasazi, pinto, and black beans in quantities ranging from one to 40 pounds, or call 800- 542-3623 to order over the phone.